deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 through biological and cultural evolution, which can then differentiate itself into representations for unboundedly many different classes of problems.

+Perhaps the most exciting aspect of DreamCoder is that, despite the many and diverse sources of inspiration, how much work has gone into it, and how impressive the result is, it opens up so many new avenues for research.
+If anything marks an approach as anticipating a future paradigm shift, that would be it.

 #### Causality as program editing